 When it comes to exercises 4-year-olds, it’s important to remember two things:

 - Give them a variety of movement

 - Keep it fun!

 A 4-year-old attempting planks will only last you a few seconds, but asking them to pose like a lizard can take you much farther.
+You need to introduce the exercises in a way that strikes a chord with your child.
+See how framing them differently for your toddlers creates a significant difference in terms of their zeal and performance.
 In our exercises for 4-year old kids, we try to hit some of these key areas for kids as they are still developing so quickly:

 - Motor control

 Here are some exercises for your 4-year-old kids loving movement, improving, and loving exercise!

 This simple game builds coordination and is one of the fun exercises for 4-year old kids.
 Just grab a balloon and keep hitting it up in the air without letting it touch the ground.Kids love balloons.
 When you give your little ones a chance to play with them, they develop the coordination of their eyes with their limbs.
 Not only this, but such activities also help in creating a sense of focus in your toddler as to when to hit the balloon next.